sgoldenlab/simba/docs/Tutorial.md

 6. For existing model, you can import the models by clicking `Browse` and select your *.sav* file.
 At the end, it should look like the following image.
 <img src="https://github.com/sgoldenlab/tkinter_test/blob/master/images/classifier2.PNG" width="700" height="160" />

+7. `Video Settings` is the metadata of your videos.
+Filled in the information based on your videos.

+8. Click `Generate Project Config` to generate your project.